luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 ##### Use case: Playbook with collections not included on the Execution Environment

-The following example shows how to find a Execution Environment that includes the Ansible Content Collections that we need for our projects
+The following example shows how to find a Execution Environment that includes the required Ansible Content Collections that we need for our projects

 1. Create an exercise directory named `~/ansible-ee/acl-playbook`